 Since 2007, TIGER/Line extracts from the MAF/TIGER database have been distributed in shapefile format.
 Esri introduced shapefiles in the early 1990s as the native digital vector data format of its ArcView software product.
-The shapefile format is proprietary, but open; its technical specifications are published and can be implemented and used freely.
+The shapefile format is proprietary but open; its technical specifications are published and can be implemented and used freely.
 Largely as a result of ArcView’s popularity, shapefile has become a de facto standard for creation and interchange of vector geospatial data.
 The Census Bureau’s adoption of Shapefile as a distribution format is therefore consistent with its overall strategy of conformance with mainstream information technology practices.

 Elements of a Shapefile Data Set

 The first thing GIS pros need to know about shapefiles is that every shapefile data set includes a minimum of three files.
 One of the three required files stores the geometry of the digital features as sets of vector coordinates.
-A second required file holds an index that, much like the index in a book, allows quicker access to the spatial features and therefore speeds processing of a given operation involving a subset of features.
+A second required file holds an index that, much like the index in a book, allows quick access to the spatial features and therefore speeds processing of a given operation involving a subset of features.
 The third required file stores attribute data in dBASE© format, one of the earliest and most widely-used digital database management system formats.
 All of the files that make up a Shapefile data set have the same root or prefix name, followed by a three-letter suffix or file extension.
 The list below shows the names of the three required files making up a shapefile data set named “counties.”
 Take note of the file extensions:

 - counties.shp: the main shape file, containing vector coordinate data